 Priority consideration is given to graduate students.
 The program is open to both US and non-US citizens, provided that the latter have proper work and residency documentation.

-Internships are available beginning in June and ending in late August for a 10-week assignment.
+Internships are available beginning in mid May and ending in late August for a 10-week assignment.
 To meet individual needs, some flexibility with the beginning and ending dates is possible.

 Summer interns will earn a stipend of $375 per week for graduate students and $350 per week for undergraduates.
 Housing assistance is not provided.